-(b) A new or expanded livestock facility that will exceed a lower size threshold, for a special exception or conditional use permit, if the threshold is expressed in terms of a specific number of animals or animal units and was incorporated in a local zening ordinance prior to July 19, 2003.
+(b) A new or expanded livestock facility that will exceed a lower size threshold, for a special exception or conditional use permit, if the threshold is expressed in terms of a specific number of animals or animal units and was incorporated in a local zoning ordinance prior to July 19, 2003.

-Tocal zorning ordinance prior to July 19, 2003.
-Note: Same, but not all, political subdivision require local approval of new or expanded livestock facilities. eff. local approval is required, the political subdivision must grant or deny approval based on this chapter.
+Note: Some, but not all, political subdivisions require local approval of new or expanded livestock facilities.

+J[Local approval is required, the political subdivision required, the political subdivision must grant or deny approval based on this chapter.
 A political subdivision must grant or deny approval based on this chapter.
-A political subdivision must grant or deny approval based on this chapter.
-A political subdivision must grant or deny approval for new, or expanded livestock facilities smaller than 500 animal units, except as specifically authorized by the livestock facilities signal hav and this chapter.
-This chapter does not grant authority not limit a political subdivision's numberity to regulate the raising of small numbers of livestock (i.e. hobby farma) for non-commercial parposes where the scivity concentes less than 5000 in grass annual income.
-A political subdivision may mot consider other siting criteria, or apply standards that differ from this chapter, except as provided in the livestock facility siting law or this chapter.
+A political subdivision may not require local approval for new or expanded livestock facilities smaller than 500 animal units, except as specifically authorized by the livestock facilities sting law and this chapter.
+This chapter does not grant authority ner limit a political subdivision's authority to regulate the raising of small numbers of livestock (i.e. hobby farmal for non-commercial parases; ankere the existive peercates less than \$5,000 in gross annual income.
+A political subdivision may not consider other sting criteria, or apply atandards that differ from this chapter, except as provided in the livestock facility siting law or this chapter.

-(2) This chapter does not apply to any of the following: (a) Livestock facilities other than those in sub.
+(2) This chapter does not apply to any of the following:

+(a) Livestock facilities other than those in sub.
 (1) that require local approval.